green-fox-academy/olajbanyasz/week-1/README.md

 # Week 1

 ## Project
-Create your own CV in html
+Create your own CV in HTML

 ## Days
 - Introduction